microsoft/vsts-extension-color-control/details.md

+> This is currently only available on TFS "15" or later.
+It is not available on VSTS.

 ## Customize your work item form with a color control ##

 Replace your drop-down menu fields with a color control on the work item form to improve visibility.